-I study the historical origins of racial and class inequality in incarceration in the United States; the social consequences of imprisonment, sharecropping, and tenant farming; the causes and effects of environmental inequality; and the decline in mortality in the early twentieth century.
+I study the political economy of incarceration in the United States from Reconstruction to the present.
+I am particularly interested in how agrarian transitions, migration, and struggles over land and labor have affected racial and class inequality in incarceration.
+I have also written on the causes and effects of environmental inequality and the decline in mortality in the early twentieth century.
 I am generally interested in historical approaches to the study of inequality.

 - Christopher Muller and Daniel Schrage.
 2019.
 "The Political Economy of Incarceration in the U.S. South, 1910-1925: Evidence From a Shock to Tenancy and Sharecropping."
 IRLE Working Paper No. 105-19.

 - James J. Feigenbaum, Christopher Muller, and Elizabeth Wrigley-Field.
 2019.
 "Regional and Racial Inequality in Infectious Disease Mortality in U.S. Cities, 1900-1948."
 Demography 56:1371-1388.

 - Christopher Muller.
 2018.
 "Freedom and Convict Leasing in the Postbellum South."
 American Journal of Sociology 124:367-405.

 - Christopher Muller, Robert J. Sampson, and Alix S. Winter.
 2018.
 "Environmental Inequality: The Social Causes and Consequences of Lead Exposure."
 Annual Review of Sociology 44:263-282.